-Our National Sales Team provides the very highest levels of technical advice and specification support at local level, including guidance regarding Water Regulations compliance:
+Our National Sales Team provides the very highest level of technical advice and specification support at local level, including guidance regarding Water Regulation compliance.

 On the 1st July 1999 the Water Supply (Water Fittings) Regulations 1999 were introduced.
 The following is designed to give an overview of the changes made from the “Water Supply Byelaws Guide” to the Water Supply Regulations 1999 (“Water Regulations”).

 An important consideration of the Regulations is backflow prevention.
 Although not made retrospective it appears, according to some lawyers, that statutory instrument No. 1148 does have this effect and this being the case, they need to be implemented now rather than later.